tangerul123/inforisen-frontend-intern-assignment/README.md

-# Inforisen Frontend Intern Assignment
+# Next.js landing page SMM panel

 A modern and fully responsive SMM Panel landing page developed as part of the Frontend Developer Intern technical assignment for Inforisen.